CiscoDevNet/intersight-powershell/docs/Initialize-IntersightConnectorXmlApiMessage.md

 ```

 ### -WithAuth
 Flag to disable authentication bypassing.
-If set to true it is expected a valid cookie/login is provided within the XML API request body.
+If set to true, a valid cookie/login is expected to be provided within the XML API request body.

 ```yaml
 Type: bool